opengisch/QField-docs/documentation/how-to/digitize.en.md

 ---
-title: Collect and Edit
+title: Digitize and Edit
 tx_slug: documentation_how-to_digitize
 ---

-# Collect and Edit
+# Digitize and Edit

 With QField you can digitize, edit and delete points, lines and polygons and their according attributes while being in the field.
 Similar to QGIS, QField has two modes.